-- A hormone is a chemical messenger that travels from one part of the body to another where it causes a reaction.
-Many hormones set off little chain reactions throughout the body, as we’ll see in this article relating to the thyroid.
+- A hormone is a chemical messenger that travels from one part of the body to another, where it causes a reaction.
+Many hormones naturally set off little chain reactions throughout the body, as we’ll see in this article relating to the thyroid.

 - Size matters!
-It is important to know what counts as a “drink.”
+It is essential to know what counts as a “drink.”
 The following graphic can be found at a website called Rethinking Drinking, a service of the National Institute of Health:

 Alcohol and the Thyroid Gland